 Next, let us consider the case of the top-hat function $\mathcal{P}_\zeta(k)$ studied in Sec.~\ref{sssec:RD_top-hat}.
 Combining the information of the IR limit~\eqref{Omega_GW_RD_top-hat_IR-limit} and the plateau part asymptoting to the scale-invariant case, we consider the following ansatz,

 where $\kappa_\text{min} \equiv k / k_\text{min}$.
 This is like a Pad\'e approximation, but it is augmented by the logarithmic dependence.
 This is plotted as the dashed green line on the left panel of Fig.~\ref{fig:Omega_GW_RD_top-hat} with the parameter values in Tab.~\ref{tab:IR_fit}.
-These values are just demonstration of the idea but not meant for recommended values for precise studies.
+These values are just a demonstration of the idea and are not meant as recommended values for precise studies.

-Since the UV limit~\eqref{Omega_GW_RD_top-hat_UV-limit} has quite limited validity range (see the right panel of Fig.~\ref{fig:Omega_GW_RD_top-hat}), we also provide an approximation formula for the UV part.
+Since the UV limit~\eqref{Omega_GW_RD_top-hat_UV-limit} has quite a limited validity range (see the right panel of Fig.~\ref{fig:Omega_GW_RD_top-hat}), we also provide an approximation formula for the UV part.
 Since we did not find a good Pad\'e approximation, we consider the following ansatz involving a sum of two terms

 with the constraints $c_n + \frac{1}{d_0} = 25(1-\mathrm{arctanh}(211/275))^2$ and $\frac{c_n}{c_4} + \frac{1}{d_4} = Q(1)$, where $y \equiv 2 - \kappa_\text{max}$.
 This is plotted by the dashed green line on the right panel of Fig.~\ref{fig:Omega_GW_RD_top-hat} with the parameter set in Tab.~\ref{tab:UV_fit}.
 Again, the choice is just an illustration of the idea and not recommended for precise studies.